jrydberg/service-registry/README.md

 Through this section we refer to the service registering its instance as "the client".

 ### Registering

-Each service instance that wants to make its presence known should update its instance entry every 30th second.
-This is done via PUT request to a path that follows this format: `/<service>/<id>` with content like this:
+Each service instance that wants to make its presence known should update its instance entry regulary.
+This is done via PUT request to `/<service>/<id>`.
+The service registry do not enforce a specific content format except that it has to be a JSON object.
+What the object contains is up to the users of the system to decide, but we recommend something along the following lines:

     {
-      "site": "eu-1b",
       "host": "ec2-NN-NN-NN-NN.compute-1.amazonaws.com",
       "port": 1232,
       "updated_at": "<iso 8601 format>",
-      "started_at": "<iso 8601 format>",
     }

 The `updated_at` field should contain a timestamp of when the last PUT request was performed.
 The client is responsible for setting this field.
-Users of the registry can use this feel to detect instances that are not behaving correctly.  `started_at` should be an estimate of when the instance was started.
+Users of the registry can use this field to detect instances that has stopped updating its entry.

+Other information that can be of interest to communicate via the instance entry:

+* current instance status/load
+* data center location
+* software version

-The update request that the service instance do every 30th second also acts as a heartbeat signal to the registry.
-If it has not received a request for T seconds it will assume the instance is dead and will remove it from the registry.
+The update request that the service instance do acts as a heartbeat signal to the registry.
+If an update request has not been received for `liveness` seconds the entry will be expired from the registry.

 ### Query Service Registry